-See your doctor or other health care provider if you have the symptoms described below and have visited an area with Zika.
+See your doctor or other health care provider if you have the symptoms described below and have visited an area with a risk of Zika.
 This is especially important if you are pregnant.

 Be sure to tell your doctor or other health care provider where you traveled.

-If you traveled to an area with active Zika transmission, be aware of any potential symptoms (fever, rash, joint pain) of the virus and consult your doctor.
+If you traveled to an area with a risk of Zika, be aware of any potential symptoms (fever, rash, joint pain) of the virus and consult your doctor.

 For Women: Health care providers recommend that women wait at least eight weeks after traveling before trying to get pregnant.
 To help prevent Zika virus transmission, women should use condoms or abstain from sex during this time period.For Men: Health care providers recommend that men should wait at least three months after traveling before trying to conceive with their partner.
 Men should also correctly and consistently use condoms for vaginal, anal, and oral (fellatio) sex or abstain from sex for three months to help prevent Zika virus transmission

-Symptoms to watch for after returning from active Zika virus transmission areas:
+Symptoms to watch for after returning from areas with a risk of Zika: